dasimmet/zig_pkg_tool/README.md

 stores all dependencies of a directory containing build.zig.zon in a .tar.gz archive

 available subcommands:
-  dot     rerun "zig build" and output a graphviz ".dot" file of all build steps zon     rerun "zig build" with a custom build runner and output the build graph as .zon to stdout deppkg  more subcommands for creating and working with "deppkg.tar.gz" files storing all
+  dot     rerun "zig build" and output a graphviz ".dot" file of build steps based on args dotall  rerun "zig build" and output a graphviz ".dot" file of all build steps zon     rerun "zig build" with a custom build runner and output the build graph as .zon to stdout json    same as "zon" but output json deppkg  more subcommands for creating and working with "deppkg.tar.gz" files storing all
           dependencies required to build a zig package

 environment variables:

   ZIG: path to the zig compiler to invoke in subprocesses. defaults to "zig".

 ```

 ## Dependency packages